-- 1. A flooding profile of the methanol column showing the % flood at each tray and a statement of the diameter of the column (in m). - 2.
+- 1. A flooding profile of the methanol column showing the % flood at each tray and a statement of the diameter of the column (in m) and the number of theoretical trays. - 2.
 A temperature profile for the reactor and a statement of how many tubes were required, - 3.
-A copy of Table 1 with the results of your simulation inserted. - 4.
-The number of wind turbines and the total power required to produce the desired amount of 775 kg/h of hydrogen. - 5.
-A converged simx file for the wind turbine electrolysis process - 6.
-A converged simx file for the methanol synthesis process. - Alternatively, items 5 and 6 can be combined into one flowsheet and a single simx file can be submitted.
-Note that more credit will be given for Item 7 compared to Items 5 and 6. - 8.
-A brief but informative write up, not to exceed 300 words, must be submitted that outlines how you would optimize the base case developed in this part of the problem.
-Note that for this assignment, you should neither perform nor submit any optimization work but rather you should discuss what variables you would change in order to improve the profitability of the methanol process.
+A copy of Table 1 with the results of your optimized simulation inserted. - 4.
+A converged simx file for the methanol synthesis process.

+- 5. Two economic summaries (using the "EconSummary" feature in APS).
+The first is for the base case provided and the second is for your optimized case. - 6.
+Two GHG emissions summaries (using the "SummaryGHG" feature in APS) one for the base case and one for the optimized case. - 7.
+A brief but informative write up, not to exceed 300 words, that describes all the changes you made to the base case design and the economic and GHG impact of each of these changes.